-- 1) Ensure supply and effluent lines are disconnected, - Measure the radiation field values of the canister as the canister is removed, - 3) Record the canister weight, - Reduce pressure in argon supply line to 1 psig by bleeding argon through valve V006A or V006B, and - Close valve V014A or V014B to isolate pressure indicator PI-12A or PI-12B.
+- 1. Ensure supply and effluent lines are disconnected, - Measure the radiation field values of the canister as the canister is removed, if desired, - 3.
+Record the canister weight, - Reduce pressure in argon supply line to 1 psig by bleeding argon through valve VOO6A or VOO6B, and - 5.
+Close valve V014A or V014B to isolate pressure indicator PI-12A or PI-12B.

-3.3.5 Transfer to DWC
+3.3.5 Transfer DWCS

 The water from the defueling canisters is stored temporarily in the DS holdup tank.
-When the tank becomes full, a transfer pump, P-1A or P-1B. is started with HIS-9A or HIS-9B and the water is recirculated through filter F-1 by opening valve V025 and closing valves V013A and V013B.
+When the tank becomes full, a transfer pump.
+P-1A of P-1B, is started with HIS-9A or HIS-9B and the water is recirculated through filter F-1 by opening valve V025 and closing valves VOI3A and VOI3B.
 This operation filters the water in a more efficient manner than occurs during the effluent's first pass.
-The water is sampled through the sample line by opening valves V028, V029 and the appropriate valves in the sample box.
-The concentration of the water from the tank should be below $0.84 \ \text{uCi/cm}^3 \ \text{CS-137}$ prior to transferring the water to DWCS.
-The water is transferred to the DWC ion exchanger, K-2, by opening valve V030, and closing the recirculation line by closing valve V025.
-The sample line is closed by closing valves V028 and V029.
-When the tank level drops between 24 and 36 inches, the pump is stopped with the appropriate switch, HIS-9A or HIS-9B and valves VO13A and VO13B are opened.
+The water is sampled through the sample line by opening valves V028, V029, and the appropriate values in the sample box.
+The concentration of the water from the tank should be below $0.84 \text{ uCi/cm}^3 \text{ Cs}-137$ prior to transferring the water to DWCS.
+The water is transferred to the DWCS ion exchanger, K-2, by opening valve V030, or to the Miscellaneous Waste Holdup Tank (WDL-T-2), by opening valves V030 and V034, and closing the recirculation line by closing valve V025.
+The sample line is closed by closing valves V028 and VO29.
+When the tank level drops between 24 and 36 inches, the pump is stopped with the appropriate switch, HIS-9A or HIS-9B, and valves V013A and V013B are opened.